Configure Feeds¶

 String |

 Required An order ID is the unique identifier for the order and links together all of the items that were part of the same transaction.
-When an item has been returned or when an order has been cancelled, the order ID is the unique identifier for the original order, including the returned or cancelled items.
-Note The order ID should never change, even when an item in the order is returned or cancelled.
+When an item has been returned or when an order has been canceled, the order ID is the unique identifier for the original order, including the returned or canceled items.
+Note The order ID should never change, even when an item in the order is returned or canceled.
 Important If order IDs are recycled and/or are otherwise not guaranteed to be unique over time, the unique identifier for the order must be updated to be a combination of the order ID and the date on which the order occurred.
-This must be done using domain SQL similar to: This field is the primary key.
-Each unique order ID:
+This must be done using domain SQL similar to: |

 payment-method |